BradenButler/jgraphLab/README.md

 Files:

 - golfgraph.cpp
-  This is the main program that generates the jgraph file and runs the Jgraph program to create the graph as a .png file called "golf_stats.jpg".
+  This is the main program that generates the jgraph file "jtest.jgr" and runs the Jgraph program to create the graph as a .png file called "golf_stats.jpg".

 - golfer.eps